heroku-softtrends/dotnetcore.postgres.property/README.md

-# ASP.NET Core for Heroku Postgres
+# .NET Core Buildpack with Heroku Postgres Support (Heroku Button)

 This uses the .Net Core Buildpack provided by Softtends and adds full support for Heroku Postgres<br>